RAZORS EDGE TRAIL

 Although popular, this trail is undesignated / unsanctioned which means it is not formally recognized or maintained by Alberta Environment Parks (AEP).
 In 2017, AEP, the Friends of Kananaskis Country and the Canmore Area Mountain Bike Association partnered to address the trail’s use, safety, and options to formally designate this multi-use trail.
 For example, the existing Razor’s Edge alignment descends a steep slope off McConnell Ridge to Highway 1.
 One of the key elements to completing this trail is building a new 1.9 km section of trail that will direct users off McConnell ridge and offer a loop route back to the Quaite Valley Connector trail (and avoid travel along the highway ditch and shoulder).

-The new trail section is primarily descending, with a few short climbing sections to enable the trail to traverse across the slope and utilize nature features.
+The new connector is primarily descending, with a few short climbing sections to enable the trail to traverse across the slope and utilize nature features.
 The point at which this new trail leaves the original trail was carefully chosen to allow users to experience the majority of the technical sections that Razor’s is famous for.
 The new trail aligns with the style and character of the original trail, and will enhance the user’s experience.
 This phase of the project is critical to provide users with a better quality, longer and more enjoyable trail experience over the original line and offers a safer route back to the Quaite Valley Connector trail.

-We’ve completed 600m of trail (yellow line on map) and aiming to build 500m in 2019 (within purple circle on map).
+We’ve completed 1200m of trail and aiming to build 700m in 2020.